Tips for Sanitary Design in Food Processing Facilities

 Food grade panels are integrated into our custom systems that are rated for complete washdown.
 Hygienic enclosures protect electrical equipment in the most extreme washdown and sanitary conditions.
 FDA-compliant gaskets protect against cleaning agents and are safe for high-pressure washes.
 Sanitary door latches can also be added to save time during the cleaning process.

 Whether you are in the initial stages of a new facility or want to upgrade your current processing line, sanitary design elements can be integrated into your system with either CIP skids or mobile CIP options.
 Choosing the right design partner will allow you to explore the options for your facility.
-Get in contact with the Spec team to start the discussion, and look for more details regarding our in-person presentation in August at the Powder & Bulk Solids Conference in Rosemont, IL.
+Get in contact with the Spec team to start the discussion.